amihaiemil/amihaiemil.github.io/_posts/2017-05-23-meet-charles-michael.markdown

 I figured that, since I have Jekyll seamlessly integrated with [Github Pages](https://pages.github.com/), it would be nice to have an ``index/search`` service as well.
 So, as a pet project, I decided to write a small bot which listens for commands and once it receives an ``index`` command it crawls and indexes the given website.

-The Github chatbot is only the interface with the user -- the bot itself is deployed somewhere in the AWS cloud.
-Once crawled, the content is indexed into AWS ElasticSearch instances and instantly becomes searchable via the [search widget](https://github.com/opencharles/charles-search-box).
+The ``@charlesmike`` user is only the interface, while the bot itself is deployed somewhere in the AWS cloud and communicates with Github via its [API](https://developer.github.com/v3/).
+Once it crawled the content, it sends it to [AWS ElasticSearch](https://aws.amazon.com/elasticsearch-service/) and instantly makes it searchable via the [search widget](https://github.com/opencharles/charles-search-box).
 Any ``Github Pages`` website can use it (standalone website repos or project repos from the gh-pages branch).

 There are a few commands implemented already: